GoogleCloudPlatform/solution-acceleration-toolkit/cmd/tfengine/README.md

     cd healthcare-data-protection-suite
     ```

-1. Replace the values in the
+1. Replace the values in a suitable
-   [example](../../examples/tfengine/org_foundation.hcl) with values for your
+   [example](../../examples/tfengine) with values for your infrastructure.
-   infrastructure.

 1. To set up helper environment vars, run the following commands: